Tirador Armstrong

-Porferio Tirador "Gopher" Armstrong (May 8, 1935 – March 17, 2010), sometimes called Theodore Armstrong, was a Cheyenne-Caddo painter from Clinton, Oklahoma.
+Porferio Tirador "Gopher" Armstrong (May 8, 1935 – March 17, 2010), sometimes called Theodore Armstrong, was a Cheyenne [painter of Caddo descent from Clinton, Oklahoma.
 Armstrong had a keen interest in art since elementary school.
-He studied at the Concho Indian School and has exhibited his work across the country.
+He studied at the Concho Indian Boarding School and has exhibited his work across the country.
 Some of his works are in the permanent collection of institutions including the Oklahoma Historical Society Museum and the Joslyn Art Museum.

 Armstrong served in the United States Marine Corps for three years during WWII.
 He married Dola Jean Tartsah (from the Kiowa tribe) in 1961.
 He died on March 17, 2010, and is buried in the Concho Cemetery, Concho, Oklahoma.